Language-Research-Technology/ldaca-website/content/news/posts/implementing-PILARS/index.md

 We use federated identity systems like CILogon and eduGAIN, and partner with platforms like CADRE and REMS to manage entitlement workflows.

 Instead of role-based permissions locked inside a single system, we use license-based access control.
-Your entitlements—granted through a governance process—travel with you, allowing enforcement points at each data repository to make decisions consistently and automatically.
+Your entitlements — granted through a governance process — travel with you, allowing enforcement points at each data repository to make decisions consistently and automatically.

 This approach:
 Scales across institutions